 Just Smoke It

-Chasing your weeding friends around and taking all the whole-plant dandelions off their hands is highly recommended, because you can eat every part.
-The roots can be cleaned and chopped into small nut-like chunks and eaten raw in salads, or roasted for “dandelion coffee,” a well-known and healthful coffee substitute.
+Okay, last but not least, let me present my dear friend dandelion.
+I plead: despise not the dandelion (Taraxacum officinale).
+Eat her sweet and pretty yellow flowers, or ferment them for homemade dandelion wine.
+Take whole dandelions from friends after they weed their gardens, because you can eat every part.
+Young roots can be cleaned and chopped into small nut-like chunks and eaten raw in salads, and older ones roasted for “dandelion coffee,” a healthful caffeine-free coffee substitute that tastes better than the real deal.
 And let’s not forget the greens–the greens which, though bitter, can be chopped fine and added to cold, marinated salads or prepared in umteen other ways, all with good-for-you results, even if the taste may take some getting used to.
-Dandy greens are least bitter prior to flowering or after a frost, so they should be good around now in the High Country.
+Dandy greens are least bitter prior to flowering.
+I like to dry the mature leaves for a winter tea too.